 The Canadian Nosocomial Infection Surveillance Program (CNISP):

-This section presents the latest surveillance data on various HAIs and AROs including Clostridioides difficile infections (CDI), methicillin-resistant Staphylococcus aureus bloodstream infections (MRSA BSI), vancomycin-resistant Enterococcus bloodstream infections (VRE BSI), carbapenemase-producing Enterobacterales (CPE) infections, and C. auris infections and colonizations.
+This section presents the latest surveillance data submitted to CNISP & NML on various HAIs and AROs including Clostridioides difficile infections (CDI), methicillin-resistant Staphylococcus aureus bloodstream infections (MRSA BSI), vancomycin-resistant Enterococcus bloodstream infections (VRE BSI), carbapenemase-producing Enterobacterales (CPE) infections, and C. auris infections and colonizations.
 These data, collected from CNISP participating hospitals, offer insights into annual rates, antimicrobial resistance, and molecular trends.

 Detailed case information